Amanda Byram: Television career

 On 8 January 2011, Byram appeared in an episode of BBC One show The Magicians.
-As the celebrity on the losing team, she had to endure the forfeit trick at the end of the episode, being sawn in half by a 36-inch diameter buzz saw without any boxes covering her body.
+As the celebrity on the losing team, she had to endure the forfeit trick at the end of the episode, laying on a bed of nails while a motorcycle drove over her and Chris Korn.

 Byram hosted a new TV show for Sky 1 HD, called Don't Stop Me Now, in 2012.
 The first episode aired on 18 March 2012.

 On 31 May 2013, Byram presented This Morning with Jake Humphrey.

 In November 2016, it was reported and later confirmed that Byram would host the Irish version of Dancing with the Stars alongside Nicky Byrne.
 The series started in January 2017 on RTÉ One and is based on the format of the original British TV series Strictly Come Dancing.
 On 28 August 2018, after two series, Byram confirmed that she would not be returning as a presenter in 2019.

 From 2019 to 2022, Byram served as a host on Food Unwrapped.